-Eight ideas for a community event to engage your residents
+Eight community event ideas to engage your residents

 - Consider your audience

-Before determining any community event, you must evaluate your audience.
+Before determining community event ideas, you must evaluate your audience.
 Is this a 55+ and older community?
 Or are you a family-friendly condominium?
 Knowing your demographics will ensure you select an appropriate and relevant activity that your residents will enjoy.

 - Determine your budget